octo-technology/tezos-academy/src/Chapters/ChapterTypes/course.md

 # Chapter 2 : Types

+<dialog character="mechanics">Welcome onboard, I'm the ship's mechanics.
+The first thing to do before departing is to define your ship's paramaters.
+Go ahead!</dialog>

 LIGO is strongly and statically typed language.
 This means that the compiler checks how your contract processes data.
 If it passes the test, your contract will not fail at run-time due to inconsistent assumptions on your data.
 This is called type checking.

 ## Built-in types